coronoa/wbm2git/README.md

 ### what for
 if you are interested in the changes of a website text, you can be lucky if the [Wayback Machine](https://web.archive.org/) created snapshots in the past.
-This tool provides a simple way to save the snpashots from WBM into a git history, so you can view for differences between the several commits (using for example `meld` or just the Diff on Github etc.)
+To get an overview about the changes, wbm2git provides a simple way to save the snpashots from WBM into a git history, so you can view the differences between the several commits (using for example `meld` or just the Diff on Github etc.)

 ### how to use